jac11/LFI_Hunter/README.md

 # LFI_Hunter

 ##  what is LFT_Hunter ?
-* LFT_Hunter tool heve To atoumation file inclusion attack
+* LFT_Hunter tool help To atoumation file inclusion attack
 * read file and get the file in your local machine
 * filter php base64 and auto decoded the data
 * auto Injaction log file and get reverseshell "if can read log file"